Rent safe and private dog parks hosted by locals

 What’s more: Dogs have a highly developed sense of smell that might be aided by licking interesting objects.
 Nipping can also be a sign of overstimulation or high arousal, a need for more rest, or other needs not being met.

-In short: Know that nipping is normal.
+Know that nipping is normal.
 It does not mean your dog is aggressive.
 It does not mean your pup has problems with people.
 It does not mean you’re doing a bad job as a pet parent!
-It’s a typical part of owning a young dog — and you’re absolutely not alone.
+It’s a typical part of owning a young dog—and you’re in great company.

 What to do about your dog’s nipping